 This page provides an overview of the steps Connecticut is taking to prepare for the impacts of climate change.

 Connecticut established a Governor’s Steering Committee on Climate Change in 2002.
-On June 2, 2008, the Connecticut legislature set greenhouse gas emissions reductions goals for the state (An Act Concerning Connecticut Global Warming Solutions; Public Act No. 08-98).
-The legislature also called for the development of an Adaptation Subcommittee to identify climate impacts anticipated for the state and recommend actions to adapt to those impacts.
-The Adaptation Subcommittee completed an initial report, The Impacts of Climate Change on Connecticut Agriculture, Infrastructure, Natural Resources and Public Health, in 2010.
-In early 2011, the subcommittee released a draft Connecticut Climate Preparedness Plan.
-That plan was finalized in July 2013.
+On June 2, 2008, the Connecticut legislature set greenhouse gas emissions reductions goals for the state (An Act Concerning Connecticut Global Warming Solutions; Public Act No. 08-98) and also called for the development of an Adaptation Subcommittee to identify climate impacts anticipated for the state and recommend actions to adapt to those impacts.
+In July 2013, the state finalized its adaptation plan, the Connecticut Climate Preparedness Plan.
+The state also periodically issues progress reports highlighting actions taken to implement the 2008 Global Warming Solutions Act and the last progress report — Taking Action on Climate Change 2014 Progress Report — was released in June 2014.

-Connecticut’s focus on climate impacts was catalyzed by impacts caused by two major storms: Tropical Storm Irene in August 2011 and a major snowstorm in October 2011.
+Connecticut’s focus on climate impacts was further catalyzed by impacts caused by two major storms: Tropical Storm Irene in August 2011 and a major snowstorm in October 2011.
 In response, Governor Dannel Malloy convened a Two Storm Panel.
 In January 2012, the Panel released the Report of the Two Storm Panel detailing recommendations to reduce the state’s vulnerability to extreme weather events.
 In addition, the Connecticut legislature convened a Shoreline Preservation Task Force to study the effects of sea-level rise, coastal flooding, and extreme weather events on the state’s shoreline.
-That Task Force released The Report of the Shoreline Preservation Task Force in January 2013 including recommendations to rebuild and recover from the 2011 storms and better plan and prepare for future storms.
-The state is also home to one of the projects selected as a finalist in the Rebuild by Design competition.
+That Task Force released The Report of the Shoreline Preservation Task Force in January 2013 including recommendations for enhancing resilience during disaster recovery and rebuilding and to prepare for future storms.
+By Executive Order, Governor Malloy established a permanent working group called the State Agency Fostering Resilience Council (SAFR Council) to strengthen the state’s resilience to extreme weather and sea-level rise.

 |Resource Name||Resource Type||Date|